ayonli/ngrpc/README.md

 1. Uses the `proto` folder to store all the `.proto` files in one place (by default).

-2. Uses the `services` folder for all the service files, the namespace / package of those files should be the same as the folder's name (which is also `services`).
+2. Uses the `services` folder for all the service files (by default), the namespace / package of those files should be the same as the folder's name (which is also `services`).

     NOTE: although sub-folders and sub-namespaces / sub-packages are supported, it's a little tricky in Golang, try to prevent this as we can.

-3. Design the `.proto` files with a reasonable scoped package name, don't just name it `services`, instead, name it something like `[org].[repo].services`, the `.proto` files should be shared and reused across different projects, using a long name to prevent collision and provide useful information about the services.
+3. Design the `.proto` files with a reasonable scoped package name, don't just name it `services`, instead, name it something like `[org].[repo].services`, `.proto` files should be shared and reused across different projects, using a long name to prevent collision and provide useful information about the service.
 Respectively, the directory path should reflect the package name.
     See the [proto](./proto) files of this project as examples.

 4. **In Node.js**, use the same file structures and symbol names (as possible as we can) in the class files to reflect the ones in the `.proto` files, create a consistent development experience.

-    **In Golang**, Always implement the `GetClient()` method in the service and use a field in the service struct to reference to each other.
+    **In Golang**, Always implement the `GetClient()` method in the service and use an exported field in the service struct to reference to each other (for dependency injection).

 ## Programmatic API